Virtual-Coffee/VC-Community-Docs/coffee-table-groups/guides/guide-to-hosting-a-coffee-table-group.md

 ### Claiming Host and Assigning Co-host

 When you arrive in the Zoom, enter the Host Code to claim Host privledges.
 To do this, navigate to the `#vc-events-admin` channel in Slack and copy the Host Code from the posted Coffee Table group event.

+![Post to the `#vc-events-admin` channel in Slack][1]

 Back in Zoom, open the Participants tab and click on the 'Claim host' button to input the code.

+![A Zoom meeting with no Host][2]
+![Zoom's 'Claim host' modal][3]

 Once your Co-host enters the Zoom, hover over their name in the Participants tab and click the 'More ▿' button.
 Select the 'Make co-host' option to grant them Co-host privledges.

+![Meg & Joe making faces for your enjoyment][4]

 > [!WARNING]
 > As Zoom Host, if you leave the Zoom, you will end the call for all participants!
-If you have to leave early, be sure to pass hHost privledges to your Co-host by following the steps above and selecting 'Make host' before exiting the Zoom call.
+If you have to leave early, be sure to pass Host privledges to your Co-host by following the steps above and selecting 'Make host' before exiting the Zoom call.

 ### Creating Breakout Rooms